Dad (Angel)

-"Dad" is episode 10 of season 3 in the television show Angel.
+"Dad" is the 10th episode of the third season of the American television series Angel.
 After Darla sacrifices herself to save her baby, Angel takes the newborn back to the hotel where he tries to be a good father to his child.
 But Angel and the gang's problems multiply when they are trapped at the hotel by several groups of enemies, including vampire cults, demon cults and satanic humans, bent on kidnapping his infant son.
 After brushing off Sahjhan, Holtz goes about Los Angeles recruiting new help for his quest to kill Angel by hiring humans whose families were also victims of vampires, starting with one bitter, working-class woman, named Justine Cooper, as his right-hand person and recruiter.